First Time User? Enroll now.

 Stage Information for HL During Pregnancy

 To avoid exposing a pregnant woman to ionizing radiation, magnetic resonance imaging is the preferred method for staging evaluation.
 The presenting stage, clinical behavior, prognosis, and histologic subtypes of HL in pregnant women do not differ from those in nonpregnant women during their childbearing years.
-Refer to the Stage Information for Adult HL section of this summary for more information about staging HL.
+For more information, see the Stage Information for Adult HL section.

 Treatment Options for HL During Pregnancy